ant-design/ant-design/components/skeleton/index.en-US.md

 cols: 1
 ---

-Let user to have the anticipation for waiting
-, which helps to make the loading process more smooth.
-Provide the placeholder to prevent space shake when loading.
+Provide a placeholder at the place which need waiting for loading.
 ## When To Use

 - When resource needs long time to load, like low network speed.